zopefoundation/Zope/docs/zopebook/SearchingZCatalog.rst

 .. include:: includes/zope2_notice.rst

-The ZCatalog is Zope's built in search engine.
+The **ZCatalog** is Zope's built in search engine.
 It allows you to categorize and search all kinds of Zope objects.
 You can also use it to search external data such as relational data, files, and remote web pages.
 In addition to searching you can use the ZCatalog to organize collections of objects.

-The ZCatalog supports a rich query interface.
-You can perform full text searching, can search multiple indexes at once, and can even specify weighing for different fields in your results.
-In addition, the ZCatalog keeps track of meta-data about indexed objects.
+The **ZCatalog** supports a rich query interface.
+You can perform full text searching, search multiple indexes at once and even specify weighing for different fields in your results.
+In addition, the **ZCatalog** keeps track of meta-data about indexed objects.

 The two most common ZCatalog usage patterns are: